IanHo2019/DID_Handbook/README.md

 ```stata
 bacondecomp asmrs post pcinc asmrh cases, ddetail
 ```
 It reports that there are 14 timing groups in the dataset, including a never-treated group and an always-treated group.
 The largest weight is assigned to comparison between always-treated group and timing groups.
+A scatter plot is [here](./Figure/DID_Decomposition_Detail.pdf).

+### More examples are on the way...